-At the heart of any effective curriculum is a statement of beliefs, or guiding principles about the content, the learners and learning and the role and responsibilities of teachers.
-Together with members of the Groupe Spécialiste d'anglais (GSD-anglais) and a pilot group of English inspectors, WL/SIT experts developed a set of nine Guiding Principles that could serve as the foundation of a newly revised curriculum plan.
+The educational purposes of the Algerian English Curriculum are framed in a set of nine Guiding Principles that are the foundation of the curriculum plan.
 They are responsive to the social and educational context in Algeria, they derive from sound educational theory and they are appropriate for Algerian learners and teachers.

 The Guiding Principles are organized around a view of language, a view of learners and learning and a view of teachers and teaching.
 The principles are closely intertwined and mutually compatible.
 The first two principles describe the purposes for learning English in the world today-to use it as a tool to participate in global information exchange and learning and to develop communicative abilities.
-As befits a curriculum focused on learner competence, many of the principles focus on learners and learning.
-The learning experiences provided in the classroom are the means for achieving the desired outcomes.
+As befits a curriculum focused on learner competency, the majority of principles are related to learners and learning.
+The learning experiences in the classroom are the means for achieving the desired outcomes.
 The principles capture what learners need in order to learn, as well as the dispositions and approaches to learning that they will cultivate.
 The last two principles are focused on what teachers need to know how to do in order to provide the kinds of learning experiences that will help learners attain the learning outcomes of the curriculum.

 In order to enact the principles in classroom practice, teachers need to develop corresponding competencies.
 Following the Guiding Principles is a list of teacher competencies for each principle.
 Following that is a combined list of the thirty teacher competencies.
-These competencies act as a guide for teachers for how to teach, and for Inspectors in guiding and assessing teachers.
-They are designed to be used by teachers in self-assessment and goal-setting, and by Inspectors in planning teacher development workshops and during teacher observation visits.